koustubhmoharir/linux/_posts/2022-01-16-shell-basics.md

 The first word of a simple command (single command without redirection) is typically the path to an executable or the name of a builtin.
 This may be followed by arguments in subsequent words separated by spaces.
 For executables that are on the search path (determined by the PATH environment variable), only the name of the executable needs to be specified

+<aside>There are some names like `echo` that are both a shell builtin as well as an executable and there may be differences in behavior between them.
+In such a case, the shell will interpret `echo` as a builtin.
+To force the shell to interpret a name as an executable, start the command with `command`.
+For example `command echo 'whatever'` will run the executable echo instead of the builtin.</aside>

 Example: `ls -phlA` references an executable called ls.
 `which ls` can be used to show the full path where ls is located.
 `-phlA` is an argument.
 Most executables and builtins interpret an argument with a starting hyphen as a combination of single letter options.
 In this case the `p`, `h`, `l`, `A` options are all specified.
 The order in which these are specified does not matter.
 There may be a long-form version of single letter options.
 For example `ls -phlA` is equivalent to `ls -phl --almost-all` where the `A` option is specified in long-form.